The Sovereign's Instrument: Pride Dismantled by Divine Word

 God can use even imperial powers as instruments of judgment to strip proud cities of their defenses, wealth, music, and imagined permanence, until all that remains proves that His word is stronger than human splendor.

-14 I will make you a bare rock.
-You will be a place for the spreading of nets.
-You will be built no more; for I Yahweh have spoken it,’ says the Lord Yahweh.
+14 I will make you a bare rock, and you will become a place to spread the fishing nets.
+You will never be rebuilt, for I, the LORD, have spoken, declares the Lord GOD.’

 God can use even imperial powers as instruments of judgment to strip proud cities of their defenses, wealth, music, and imagined permanence, until all that remains proves that His word is stronger than human splendor.